Soviet invasion of Manchuria: Campaign

 The operation was carried out as a classic double pincer movement over an area the size of the entire Western European theatre of World War II.
 In the western pincer, the Red Army advanced over the deserts and mountains from Mongolia, far from their resupply railways.
 This confounded the Japanese military analysis of Soviet logistics, and the defenders were caught by surprise in unfortified positions.
 The Kwantung Army commanders were engaged in a planning exercise at the time of the invasion, and were away from their forces for the first eighteen hours of conflict.

-The Russians treated the Japanese with the utmost cruelty after their deadly attack on Japan's Kwantung Army in Manchuria just days before Japan's surrender.
+The Soviets treated the Japanese harshly after their deadly attack on Japan's Kwantung Army in Manchuria.
 Japanese forces were overwhelmed by Soviet attacks.
 Soviet paratroopers destroyed the Kwantung Army from behind its own lines, while Japanese anti-tank shells bounced off the sides of Soviet tanks.
 The Japanese forces in Manchuria retreated in fear.

-Japanese troops and able-bodied Japanese men in Manchuria were taken prisoner by the Russians and transported to labor camps in Siberia, where many Japanese men would die.
-From the Russians' perspective, this was seen as revenge for Russia's defeat in the Russo-Japanese War of 1905.
-The stories of how poorly the Soviets treated the Japanese were brought to Beijing by Japanese evacuees of Manchuria, creating panic among the Japanese population; however, the Russians honored their agreement with Chiang Kai-shek by not entering China proper.
+Japanese troops and able-bodied Japanese men in Manchuria were taken prisoner by the Soviets and transported to labor camps in Siberia, where many Japanese men would die.
+From the Soviets' perspective, this was seen as revenge for Russia's defeat in the Russo-Japanese War of 1905.
+The stories of how poorly the Soviets treated the Japanese were brought to Beijing by Japanese evacuees of Manchuria, creating panic among the Japanese population; however, the Soviets honored their agreement with Chiang Kai-shek by not entering China proper.